bdbin/ldnmp/README.md

 | Adminer | 8086                       | 8080     |
 | Redis   | 6379                       | 6379     |

-> 可编辑 `docker-compose.yaml` 修改对应服务的端口
+> You can edit the docker-compose.yaml file to modify the ports for the corresponding services.

-## 卸载
+## Uninstall

-1.  找到 docker-compose.yaml 文件所在目录，执行如下命令停止服务
+1. Stop All Services
     ```bash
     docker-compose down
     ```

-2.  在终端执行如下命令可删除所有数据
+2. Delete All Service Data
     ```bash
     rm -rf apps docker-compose.yaml web
     ```

-3.  在终端执行如下命令删除 Docker 镜像
+3. Delete Docker Image
     ```bash
     docker rmi $(docker images | grep 'php|nginx|mysql|redis' | awk '{print $3}')
     ```

-> 卸载删除意味着所有数据将不复存在且不可逆, 请先备份。卸载删除意味着所有数据将不复存在且不可逆, 请先备份。
+> Uninstalling and deleting means all data will be permanently lost and irreversible.
+Proceed with caution.